rich-wood/hrf/README.md

 All edits happen in the ./generate/ folder
 Edit the .qmd files, not the html.

-html files write to parent directory. copy images as needed (generate these externally)
+html files write to ./publish/ directory. copy images as needed (generate these externally)